Richard Aitken, Senior Conservator

 Jennifer Johnstone, Archivist

 I joined the Highland Archive Centre as Archivist at the end of April 2018.
 Previously I have been Assistant Archivist at the University of Dundee, Project Cataloguer at Tate and most recently Archivist at the Royal Opera House.
-It was at Dundee that I studied and initally began as a volunteer in the University Archives, Records Management and Museum Services whilst an undergraduate.
+It was at Dundee that I studied and initially began as a volunteer in the University Archives, Records Management and Museum Services whilst an undergraduate.
 After a fun few years in London I was keen to return to Scotland and I am looking forward to working with a diverse collection of records and learning all about the history of the Highlands.
 When I’m not at work I love reading, hill walking and catching up with friends and family.

 Rachel McLean, Trainee Records Officer